Dholavira

 Dholavira (ધોળાવીરા) is an archaeological site at Khadirbet in Bhachau Taluka of Kutch District, in the state of Gujarat in western India, which has taken its name from a modern-day village 1 km south of it.
 This village is 165 km from Radhanpur.
-Also known locally as Kotada timba, the site contains ruins of a city of the ancient Indus Valley civilization.
-Earthquakes have repeatedly affected Dholavira, including a particularly severe one around 2600 BC.
+Also known locally as Kotada timba, the site contains ruins of a city of the ancient Indus Valley Civilization.
+Earthquakes have repeatedly affected Dholavira, including a particularly severe one around 2600 BCE.

+Location

 Dholavira's location is on the Tropic of Cancer.
 It is one of the five largest Harappan sites and the most prominent of archaeological sites in India belonging to the Indus Valley Civilization.
-It is located on Khadir bet island in the Kutch Desert Wildlife Sanctuary in the Great Rann of Kutch.
+It is located on Khadir Bet island in the Kutch Desert Wildlife Sanctuary in the Great Rann of Kutch.
 The 47 ha quadrangular city lay between two seasonal streams, the Mansar in the north and Manhar in the south.
 The site was thought to be occupied from c.2650 BCE, declining slowly after about 2100 BCE, and to have been briefly abandoned then reoccupied until c.1450 BCE; however, recent research suggests the beginning of occupation around 3500 BCE (pre-Harappan) and continuity until around 1800 BCE (early part of Late Harappan period).

+Discovery

-The site was initially discovered by a resident of Dholavira village, Shambhudan Gadhvi, in early 1960s who made efforts to bring government attention to the location.
+The site was initially discovered by a resident of Dholavira village, Shambhudan Gadhvi, in early 1960s, who made efforts to bring government attention to the location.
 The site was "officially" discovered in 1967-68 by J. P. Joshi, of the Archaeological Survey of India (ASI), and is the fifth largest of eight major Harappan sites.
 It has been under excavation since 1990 by the ASI, which opined that "Dholavira has indeed added new dimensions to personality of Indus Valley Civilisation."
-The other major Harappan sites discovered so far are Harappa, Mohenjo-daro, Ganeriwala, Rakhigarhi, Kalibangan, Rupnagar and Lothal.